Bahawalpur Punjab, Pakistan Travel Guide

 Many restaurants and cafes remain open until late in the evening, offering a family-friendly atmosphere for dining, socializing, and enjoying tea or coffee.
 These provide the main late-night entertainment options.

-Evening strolls in safe, well-lit areas, specifically around markets like Farid Gate, offer a pleasant way to experience the city's ambiance after dark.
+Evening strolls in safe, well-lit areas, particularly near markets like Farid Gate, offer a pleasant way of enjoying the city's ambiance after dark.

-For those on organized desert safaris, evenings at desert camps often feature traditional music and storytelling under the stars.
+For those on organized tours of the desert, evenings at desert camps often feature traditional music and storytelling under the stars.

 Enjoy late dinners at local restaurants with family and friends.